 Even the Council's own plan contains traffic data which disputes their claims.
 More recently we have been told to expect increased journey times of up to 20 minutes through the centre of Winscombe.
-The Council has been uncooperative towards local residents who have been repeatedly denied access to traffic forecasts.
+The Council has been aggressive towards local residents who have been repeatedly denied access to traffic forecasts.
 NSC was finally forced to release these through a successful appeal to the Freedom of Information Commissioners!
 The depressing revised forecasts were only revealed at a small Zoom meeting with the Council two months after the end of the public consultation on the main planning application.
 So all the concerns of villagers were compromised by information presented by the Council which they knew to be false.
 This mal-practice, lack of transparency and repeated obfuscation is clearly undemocratic.
 This has been a theme running through the whole of NSC's management of their plans for the Banwell Bypass and their dealings with their constituents.
-It seems they had an aim (which we maintain is a poorly designed solution to an acknowledged problem) and were determined to bulldoze public opinion to achieve it.
-However, there is no analysis of how effective these are expected to be, nor any criteria against which effectiveness can be measured.
-There is a so-called cost-benefit analysis of the Scheme that does not include neighbouring villages of Churchill, Winscombe and Sandford that are all within just 3 km of the eastern end of the bypass.
+It seems they had an aim (which I maintain is a poor designed solution to an acknowledged problem) and were determined to bulldoze public opinion to achieve it.